BackSeatGamerCode/FactorioSDK/README.md

 Integration will only work if this mod is run on a server.
 You should never attempt to run two instances of Factorio on your machine if both instances are installed, and write save/mod data to the same location.
 This is a surefire way to get file corruption.

 To get around this, download the Windows .zip version if you are running Windows.
 You can think of the server as a containerized version this way.
-If you run the executabe (located under `bin/x64`) and the executable is an installer, you have downloaded the wrong thing.
+If you run the executable (located under `bin/x64`) and the executable is an installer, you have downloaded the wrong thing.
 It should launch an instance of Factorio on run.

 **IMPORTANT FOR STEAM USERS**: You can click the `Log In` link, and then the button to log in with Steam.
 This will allow you to download another copy without having to pay again.